Edon Pruti: Hartlepool United

 On 13 January 2023, Pruti signed a short-term contract with League Two club Hartlepool United, with an option to extend.
 He made 21 appearances during the remainder of the 2022–23 season, which culminated in relegation to the National League.
 In May 2023, the club opted to extend Pruti's contract.
 Following two early-2023–24 season appearances, he was dropped from the matchday squad and played much of the remainder of the campaign away on loan.
 Pruti was released by Hartlepool United when his contract expired at the end of the 2023–24 season.

 Return to non-League football

 Pruti spent the majority of 2023–24 season on loan at National League South club Farnborough, whom he initially joined on 20 October 2023.
 He transferred to the club on a permanent basis on 2 August 2024.
 After making 25 appearances and scoring one goal during the first half of the 2024–25 season, Pruti returned to Slough Town and signed an 18-month contract.
 He made 16 appearances and scored two goals during the remainder of a mid-table 2024–25 season.

-On 17 May 2025, Pruti signed an undisclosed-length contract with National League club Sutton United for an undisclosed fee.
+On 17 May 2025, Pruti transferred to National League club Sutton United for an undisclosed fee.
+He made 43 appearances during the 2025–26 season, scoring three goals and captaining the team in 21 matches.
+Pruti remained under contract for the 2026–27 season, but was replaced as captain by Jake Taylor.
+He departed the club in June 2026.

+Grimsby Town

+On 17 June 2026, Pruti transferred to League Two club Grimsby Town and signed a two-year contract for an undisclosed fee.